salimmejdoub/security.troller/README.md

 it's just a project for fun
-crypt or to decrypt a string , you can use it for your passwords
+crypt or to decrypt a string

 to use :